slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_49-52_AUB_vs_FSU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Florida St. should win 4 or more singles matches _77%_ of the time.
+- Florida St. should win 4 or more singles matches *77%* of the time.
-- Auburn should win 4 or more singles matches _4%_ of the time.
+- Auburn should win 4 or more singles matches *4%* of the time.
-- The winner of the doubles point will decide the match the other _19%_ of the time.
+- The winner of the doubles point should decide the match the other *19%* of the time.
-- If Florida St. wins the doubles point, their chances of winning the dual improve to _96%_.
+- If Florida St. wins the doubles point, their chances of winning the dual improve to *96%*.
-- If Auburn wins the doubles point, their chances of winning the dual improve to _23%_.
+- If Auburn wins the doubles point, their chances of winning the dual improve to *23%*.

 ------